sgrao001/MyBooks/oot/oot.mdx

 Who assigns meaning to divinity?
 Why is mankind not able to reach consensus on what that is?

+As Richard Feynman said, “I would rather have questions that can be answered, rather than answers that can’t be questioned.
+There’s no shame in not knowing everything, it’s in not wanting to.”

+I am pursuing my ignorance.

 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>
 ## Fragility